OpenSourceLAN/gameservers-docker/README.md

 No binaries are stored in this repo, so make sure you have internet to download them with.

+Includes utility scripts:

-Includes a utility script `start_server.sh` which mounts save data to an external volume and sorts out networking for you.
+- `start_server.sh` - mounts save data to an external volume and sorts out networking for you
+- `docker_build.sh` - builds the specified list of containers. e.g. `docker_build.sh css,css-metamod,tf2`

 ## Quick start